lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 While searching solutions to these problems, I found out that different programming languages patterns and practices were amazing sources of inspiration.
 Learning Clojure helped me understand the benefits of immutability.
 Learning Elm helped me understand the benefits of strong typing.
 All of that knowledge helped me be a better developer in a lot of ways, and made my javascript code better.
 Not only that, a lot of the javascript ecossystem itself is [based on other languages patterns and practices](https://redux.js.org/docs/introduction/PriorArt.html).

 And that's what brings me to ReasonML.
-The path to Reason was paved this way:
+The path to ReasonML was paved this way:

 1. ClojureScript: immutability / pragmatic philosophy / simplicity as a core value.
 But I felt that some problems related to reliability and safety were still present, and I thought that strong typing could help.